cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-write-blueprint.md

 # What's Next

-Now that you know how to write a basic blueprint, you can [create an archive](getting-started-package-blueprint.html) containing your Blueprint's resources or you can directly [upload your blueprint](getting-started-upload-blueprint.html) to Cloudify's Management Environment.
+Now that you know how to write a basic blueprint, you can try to [install it locally](getting-started-deploy-blueprint-locally.html).